zicklag/blog/src/content/blog/introducing-the-leaf-protocol/index.md

 ### Interoperability

-Because of the Entity-Component data model, it is possible for other Weird instances to federate with the main Weird.one instance, while also storing new data, custom to the instance.
+Because of the Entity-Component data model, it is possible for other Weird instances to federate with the main Weird.one instance, while also storing new, custom data.

-For example, somebody could make an alternate Weird instance that is customized specifically as a freelancing site.
-This would mean creating new components that would be used to store data related to available gigs, etc. The cool part, though, is that your profile on the freelancing site would still be compatible with Weird.one because the standardized components such as `Name`, `Description`, etc. are still shared between them.
+For example, somebody could make an alternate Weird instance that is customized as a freelancing site.
+This would mean creating new components that would be used to store data related to available gigs, etc. The cool part, though, is that your profile on the freelancing site would still be compatible with Weird.one because the standardized components such as `Name`, `Description`, `Username`, etc. are still shared between them.

-This can extend to totally different kinds of applications, too, such as personal or communal note taking tools, etc.
+This can extend to totally different kinds of applications, too, such as personal or communal note taking apps, recipe sharing sites, etc.

 ### Work-in-Progress

-The currently deployed prototype is still very work-in-progress.
-It doesn't follow the draft specification perfectly, and the specification itself needs more work as well.
+Weird and Leaf are both still very work-in-progress.
+Our Leaf implementation doesn't follow the draft specification perfectly, and the specification itself needs more work as well.

 We are also waiting for the Rust Willow implementation we are using, [Iroh], to finish getting up-to-date with the Willow spec.
-Currently we are faking some pieces of Willow on top of Iroh, and the capability system isn't working yet, so all data is necessarily public.
+Currently we are faking some pieces of Willow on top of Iroh, and the capability system isn't working yet, so, for now, all data is 100% public.

-We've also got a lot of things to figure out, regarding how we are going to organize data on Leaf.
+We also have a lot of things to figure out still, regarding how we are going to organize data on Leaf.
 It's a lot different than a traditional database!

 [Iroh]: https://www.iroh.computer/

 ### Summary

-In summary, there is a lot of work still to do, but things are going very well!
-Migrating Weird to use the Leaf RPC server has drastically simplified our previous design, and is making it much easier to add new kinds of data as the app develops.
+Overall, there is a lot of work still to do, but things are going very well!
+Migrating Weird to use the Leaf RPC server has drastically simplified our previous design, and is making it much easier to add new kinds of data as the app evolves.

-Leaf is a big experiment, but I'm excited to see how it will turn out, and to continue learning how to make federated software that brings real value to people.
+Leaf is a big experiment, but I'm excited to see how it will turn out, and to continue learning how to make federated software that can provide real-world value.